1afa/sambadav/README.md

 resilient and performant for what it is.
 Some features:

-- File uploading/downloading is all fully streaming through the use of PHP streams and Unix pipes; no temporary files are created on the server; in practice you can read and write gigabyte-sized files at many tens of megabytes per second;
+- File uploading/downloading is all fully streaming through the use of PHP streams and Unix pipes.
+No temporary files are created on the server.
+In practice you can read and write gigabyte-sized files at many tens of megabytes per second.

-- Supports UTF-8 filenames;
+- Supports UTF-8 filenames.

-- Supports read-only and hidden attribute flags;
+- Supports read-only and hidden attribute flags.

-- Supports Windows XP (but you'll need a valid SSL certificate and some registry hacks, see elsewhere);
+- Supports Windows XP (but you'll need a valid SSL certificate and some registry hacks, see elsewhere).

-- Robust decoding of the `smbclient` output (as buttoned-down and mistrusting as possible, using hints derived from the `smbclient` source code);
+- Robust decoding of the `smbclient` output (as buttoned-down and mistrusting as possible, using hints derived from the `smbclient` source code).

-- Caches lookups and responses in memory (using a filesystem-based cache in /dev/shm, shared memory) and properly invalidates the cache when a resource changes;
+- Caches lookups and responses in memory (using a filesystem-based cache in /dev/shm, shared memory) and properly invalidates the cache when a resource changes.

-- Supports multiple servers, multiple shares, dynamic userhomes based on the username;
+- Supports multiple servers, multiple shares, and dynamic userhomes based on the username or the value of an LDAP property.

-- Supports anonymous (guest) logins if you enable it;
+- Supports anonymous (guest) logins if you enable it.

-- Passes the username and password to `smbclient` through an unnamed pipe (an anonymous file descriptor), which makes the data fairly hard to intercept (and invisible in the process table);
+- Passes the username and password to `smbclient` through an unnamed pipe (an anonymous file descriptor), which makes this sensitive data fairly hard to intercept (and invisible in the process table).

 - Supports group-based LDAP authentication as an cheap extra authentication check before making expensive calls to `smbclient`.